 In 2019 Ian was recognised by SCI Scotland and received the prestigious Charles Tenant Memorial Award.
 In 2020, Ian was awarded an MBE for his services to Industrial Biotechnology.
 Ian has published 35 papers and articles, and holds eight current patents.

 Ian Shott CBE was the co-founder and Executive Chair of ARCINOVA a high growth Contract Research and Development company focussed on Pharmaceuticals and life sciences.
-He sold the business to Quotient Sciences in 2021 and is now Senior Adviser to the Board.
+He sold the business to Quotient Sciences in 2021 and is now Director and Senior Adviser on the Board.
 He is also the Executive Chair of Shott Trinova through which he invests in, chairs and leads a portfolio of technology businesses.
 In 2004 he founded Excelsyn, a Pharmaceutical Development business, which was sold in 2010.
 Ian previously held several executive board global leadership positions, with multi-national life science companies (AstraZeneca, Lonza and Rhodia) residing in the UK, Switzerland, USA and France.

 A past President of the IChemE he is a Fellow of the Royal Academy of Engineering (RAEng), chairing the Enterprise Committee, having created the Enterprise Hub in 2012.
 He created and chaired the UK's Leadership Forum for Industrial Biotechnology and the Industrial Biotechnology Innovation Centre in Scotland.
 More recently he chaired the Steering Committee that guided the RAEng policy document “Engineering Biology-A Priority for Growth” published in 2020.
 He was made CBE in 2010 for services to the Chemical Engineering Profession.